User Analytics & Segmentation

 If your goal is to drive adoption and retention via engagements, you need more than just basic interaction analytics.

-Customer Onboarding and Product Walkthroughs Should Be Personalized
+Personalized & Contextual Customer Onboarding and Product Walkthroughs

-No two users are exactly alike in terms of their lifecycle stage, product hangups, or use cases.
+When it comes to driving adoption, no two users are exactly alike in terms of their lifecycle stage, product hangups, or use cases.
 As such, you need an optimized engagement strategy in which every user is receiving a highly personalized product engagement experience based on his or her needs; that is, your in-app guides and engagements shouldn’t be static.
-You should be able to target and deliver specific engagements and control engagement volume based off of a user’s historical usage data as well as CRM data.
+You should be able to target and deliver specific engagements and control engagement volume based off of a user’s role, account attributes, historical usage, and more.
 Some example use cases of this are:

 - Reference Salesforce data to present a personalized engagement: if a user is from an account that has purchased certain products or features (data found on the Salesforce account object), present only engagements that point to the value of those products / features.